vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 # Next release

+* Add new tab to show stored names for callsigns.
+This change involves
+  * Allowing to import a names.csv file consisting of a column of callsigns and a column of names. (no header row required or supported)
+  * Support for names.csv export to a file.
+  * The user can edit or delete statins by swiping left or right.
+  * A station can be added manually without recording a QSO.
+  * The list of callsigns is currently limited to 100 at a time.
+Use the provided filter field to search for a station.
+  * The callsign store was implemented using indexeddb.
+Due to a lack of support for string matching in the way SQL does with `LIKE` only filtering for the first part of a callsign is supported.

+* Fix regex to also match regions that consist of somthing else than two characters.
+Now ea3bc002 also completed to EA3/BC-002.

+* Upgrade Angular to version 14

+* Upgrade Ionic to version 6

 * Added a tab to view and edit the callsign/name cache.
 It lets you add, delete and modify entries by swiping left and right (which is a bit of a break in the design, but the plan is to move everything in this direction to avoid wasting screen estate on buttons.)

 # Version 0.2.0